QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 A key message is that unanticipated windfall gains are saved rather than consumed, while unanticipated negative shocks are met by reducing assets.

-(Again, this relationship breaks down towards the end of life due to the zero final asset requirement).
+(Again, this relationship breaks down towards the end of life due to the zero final asset requirement)

 These results are relatively robust to changes in parameters.

 For example, let's increase :math:`\beta` from :math:`1 / (1 + r) \approx 0.952` to :math:`0.96` while keeping other parameters fixed.

-This consumer is slightly more patient than the last one, and hence puts relatively more weight on later consumption values
+This consumer is slightly more patient than the last one, and hence puts relatively more weight on later consumption values.